piccolidavide/RoomHours/README.md

 -   This will install all the dependencies needed to run the application.

-    You can now run the project:

-    > npm run dev

-    Open the browser and navigate to the address shown in the console (usually http://localhost:5173/)
+    To run the project you first need to setup your supabase account and environment variables

 ## Database setup